 In the next sections, I will describe the pros and cons of Flow-e trying to be impartial and unbiased due to what I have explained above.

-The Pros Of Using Flow-e
+The Pros Of Using This Tool

 The first thing that surprised me was that, from time zero, I started using it in real life without feeling lost or suffering the adaptation.
 I started linking Flow-e with my Gmail account, configured to show emails from last two weeks, and that was all.